Walter Breuning: Health history and habits

 In 1960, age 64, Breuning was diagnosed with colon cancer.
 It was successfully treated and the cancer did not return.
 Breuning did not have any other health issues until he broke his hip at the age of 108.
 He spent eight days in the hospital and was totally healed in 21 days.
-In November 2007 at the age of 111, Breuning was fitted with hearing aids.
+In November 2007, aged 111, Breuning was fitted with hearing aids.
 The week before his 113th birthday, in September 2009, Breuning fell and bruised his scalp, but was otherwise unhurt.
 Breuning was in excellent health, walking unaided and refusing to use the elevator to reach his second floor apartment until he broke his hip.
 Breuning began to slow down physically in his last year, requiring first a walker and then a motor scooter to get around, although his mental state was undiminished to the end.

 Breuning attributed much of his longevity to his diet.
 Shortly after his wife died, Breuning started eating out at restaurants.
 Eventually, he stopped eating out, but continued eating two meals a day.
 He ate a big breakfast and a hearty lunch but skipped an evening meal, snacking on fruit instead.
 Breuning drank much water through the day plus a cup-and-a-half of coffee with breakfast and one cup with lunch.
 He got up every day at 6:15 am and had breakfast at 7:30 am.
 He then took a stroll around The Rainbow for exercise and could then be found sitting in the lobby chatting with fellow residents and his many visitors.
 Breuning would retire to his room in mid-afternoon to listen to radio and when his vision allowed him, read the newspaper and his many letters received from people from all over the world.

 Overall, Breuning was in good health almost all of his life.
 His weight was around the same for the last 50 years of his life, 125–130 lb.
 Because Breuning was 5 ft 8 in, his body mass index was around 19.
 For years Breuning took a baby aspirin every day, but he eventually gave that up, stating that he did not need it; from there on he took no medication.
-Breuning believed another key to his longevity was keeping his mind and body active, not retiring until the age of 99.
+Breuning believed another key to his longevity was keeping his mind and body active.
 He performed daily calisthenics almost to the end.
 In his final years he could not read well because his eyesight was badly impaired by cataracts, but he kept himself occupied mentally by listening to the radio.